simongravelle/nmrformd/docs/source/theory/theory.rst

 Theory (UNDER CONSTRUCTION)
 ===========================

-When the SLR is dominated by fluctuations of the magnetic dipole-dipole interaction, as is the case for protons in molecular systems, the rate :math:`R_1 (\omega)` is related to the spectral densities :math:`J(m)(\omega)` of these fluctuations via the Bloembergen-Purcell-Pound (BPP) equation :cite:`bloembergenRelaxationEffectsNuclear1948`:
+When the spin-lattice relaxation is dominated by fluctuations of the magnetic dipole-dipole interaction, as is the case for protons in molecular systems, the rate :math:`R_1 (\omega)` is related to the spectral densities :math:`J(m)(\omega)` of these fluctuations via the Bloembergen-Purcell-Pound (BPP) equation :cite:`bloembergenRelaxationEffectsNuclear1948`: